mipimipi/smsync/README.md

 ### <a name="conversion"></a>Conversion

-Conversions can be configurated per slave and file type (i.e. for each file extension/suffix) separately.
+Conversions can be configurated per target and file type (i.e. for each file extension/suffix) separately.
 Currently, smsync supports:

 * Conversions to FLAC, from [WAV](https://en.wikipedia.org/wiki/WAV) and FLAC.